imediacorp/file-organizer/FILE_ORGANIZER_README.md

 **imediacorp** is committed to innovation without borders, where profit is the outcome of purpose.
 We build tools that embody scientific integrity: falsifiable, reproducible, and transparent.

-### Our Creative Tools Ecosystem
+### Our Tools Ecosystem

-File Organizer is part of imediacorp's **Arts & Sciences** philosophy, complementing our creative tools:
+File Organizer is part of imediacorp's **Arts & Sciences** philosophy, complementing our tools:

+**Creative Tools:**
 - **🎭 [Rhapsode](https://imediacorp.com/rhapsode)** - Narrative INDE for writers and storytellers
 - **🎵 [Harmonia](https://imediacorp.com/harmonia)** - Music INDE for composers and musicians
 - **🎬 Production Desk** - Production workflow tools for filmmakers
 - **📁 File Organizer** - Scientific file organization for creators

+**Diagnostic & Research Tools:**
+- **🔬 CHaDD** - Comprehensive Harmonic Autonomous Dual-Probe Diagnostic platform
+- **📁 File Organizer** - Research data management and organization for CHaDD users

-Together, these tools bring **scientific rigor to the creative process**—where creativity meets precision, where inspiration meets structure.
+Together, these tools bring **scientific rigor to both creative and research processes**—where creativity meets precision, where research meets reproducibility, where inspiration meets structure.

 - 🌐 [Website](https://imediacorp.com)
 - 🔬 [Open Science Commitment](https://imediacorp.com/open-science)